nikensss/cloud_functions_fireship/README.md

 ## Conditions

-The firebase rules env contains a buch of helper functions and objects to check for many things when checking if an operation should be allowed.
+The firebase rules env contains a bunch of helper functions and objects to check for many things when validating an operation.

 ### General syntax